top of page

 We may be able to:

-Once you complete our intake form, we strive to contact you within one week.
-Depending on your circumstances and the documentation you can provide, you may receive goods or services within a few days of speaking with us.
+Once you complete our intake form, depending on what program and services you are looking for, you may receive a response from a social worker within a few days of speaking with us.

 To expedite the process, please gather the following required documents: lease, rental license, certificate of suitability, income verification (paystubs, COMPASS report, SSI letter or SSD letter), three months of bank statements, a monthly budget sheet; copies of utility bills.